 10 of the Most Exciting International Schools in the World

 Over the past decade, Elaine Stallard’s background has been in opening international schools, most recently in Qatar, where she spent five months project managing the establishment of Sherborne Qatar, which is the daughter school of Sherborne School in England.
 During this process, she held focus groups and collected insights from multiple stakeholders involved.
 This included headmasters, school admissions services and HR professionals looking to relocate staff and expat parents.
 Elaine has also recently been involved in negotiating and scoping the opportunity for international schools in Thailand, India, China and Kenya.
-Find out more at Winter’s International School Finder.
+Find out more at Winter’s School Finder.